What Training Engagement Really Means — and How to Earn It

 And the stories I tell are always relevant to the learning point I want to highlight – and they are drawn from a deep well of my own real-life experiences.

-Real-life stories enrich the Content Design, they strengthen Trainer Credibility and they help create genuine Human Connection.
+Real-life stories enrich Content Design, strengthen Trainer Credibility, and create genuine Human Connection.

 In post-course feedback, Participants often tell us that they loved all the stories we told.